OntoUML/OntoUML/classes/nonsortals/category/definition.rst

 Categories are usually used in a refactoring process.
 For example, let's suppose that you defined two classes in your model, Person and Animal.
 Now you want to state that either people and animals have a weight.
-You than create a «Category», which has weight, and generalize the existing classes into it.
+You than create a «:ref:`category`», which has weight, and generalize the existing classes into it.

 .. |Category examples| image:: _images/ontouml_category-examples.png